Tilganga Institute of Ophthalmology

 Tilganga Institute of Ophthalmology, formerly called the Tilganga Eye Centre, in Nepal is the implementing body of the Nepal Eye Program, a non-profit, community based, non-government organization launched in 1992.
-It was founded in part by renowned ophthalmologist and cataract surgeon Sanduk Ruit.
+It was founded in part by ophthalmologist and cataract surgeon Sanduk Ruit.
 The current facility was opened in 1994.
 The World Health Organization recognized Tilganga Institute of Ophthalmology as a WHO Collaboration Centre of Ophthalmology in 2019.
 In Nepal, it is the second institute, and first institute in the field of ophthalmology to receive this designation.
-It provides various sub speciality services of Ophthalmology such as Cornea, Cataract & IOL, Glaucoma, Oculoplastic, Lacrimal and Ocular Oncology services, Pediatric Ophthalmology and Strabismus services, Vitreo-Retina, Uvea, Neuro ophthalmology and Optometry services.
+It provides various speciality services of Ophthalmology.

 Facilities

 According to the centre, provided facilities include: